 Since its inception in 2001, Altemar has been delivering ecological and environmental services to a broad range of clients.
 Operational areas include: residential; infrastructural; renewable; oil & gas; private industry; Local Authorities; EC projects; and, State/semi-State Departments.

-Bryan Deegan, the managing director of Altemar, is an Environmental Scientist and Marine Biologist with 30 years' experience working in Irish terrestrial and aquatic environments, providing services to the State, Semi-State and industry.
+director of Altemar, is an Environmental Scientist and Marine Biologist with 30 years' experience working in Irish terrestrial and aquatic environments, providing services to the State, Semi-State and industry.
 He is currently contracted to Inland Fisheries Ireland as the sole "External Expert" to environmentally assess internal and external projects.
 He is also chair of an internal IFI working group on environmental assessment.

-Bryan Deegan (MCIEEM) holds a MSc in Environmental Science, BSc (Hons.) in Applied Marine Biology, NCEA National Diploma in Applied Aquatic Science and a NCEA National Certificate in Science (Aquaculture).
-Bryan Deegan carried out all elements of this Appropriate Assessment Screening.
-Bryan has been involved in eight international sub marine fibre optic cable projects, many of which involved Horizontal Directional Drills within designated sites and all works required ecological supervision.
+[MCIEEM] holds a MSc in Environmental Science, BSc (Hons.) in Applied Marine Biology, NCEA National Diploma in Applied Aquatic Science and a NCEA National Certificate in Science (Aquaculture).

+carried out all elements of this Appropriate Assessment Screening.

+has been involved in eight international sub marine fibre optic cable projects, many of which involved Horizontal Directional Drills within designated sites and all works required ecological supervision.